colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/stellaswap-dashboards.md

 ## Key Tables

-Data from the stellaswap DEX comes directly from substrate moonbeam tables: `moonbeam.events`
+Data from the stellaswap DEX is sourced directly from substrate moonbeam tables: `moonbeam.events`

 ## Useful Queries